elg0nz/serverless-slack-status-light/Blog.md

 ### 1. Gathering Requirements
 Creativity loves constraints, so I usually start my projects by creating a list of requirements:
 1. To minimize the lamp becoming a distraction, the lamp should get online in less than a minute
-2. To minimize maintenance, the lamp should be able to run without being hooked up to a computer or server
+2. To minimize maintenance, the lamp should be able to run without being hooked up to a computer or server (serverless FTW)
-3. To prevent security risks, the lamp should be able to operate without opening a port on my network
+3. To prevent security risks, the lamp should be able to operate without opening any ports on my network

-These requirements already gave me a lot of guidance of how to approach this project and what elements are needed:
+These requirements gave me lots of guidance of how to approach this project and to understand its moving parts:
 1. A Micro-controller (MCU) & Electronics to control the LED
 2. A WiFi Module
 3. A way to interact with Slack